 Since Sudan isn’t in particular touristic, chances are high that you’ll have the place all for yourself and the best time to visit is in the late afternoon.

 After a close look at the pyramids, I recommend climbing up on the holy Jebel Barkal mountain.
 You’ll have an incredible sunset view of Karima, the pyramids, the Nile, and the desert!

 If you have enough time, make also sure to visit the pyramids of Nuri, which are located in the neighbouring town on the other side of the Nile.

 Suggested by The Wandering Quinn

-If you want a sunny holiday to somewhere lesser known in Morocco and want to try some surfing or yoga.
-Taghazout is where you should head in 2019!
+If you want a sunny holiday to somewhere lesser-known in Morocco and want to try some surfing or yoga, Taghazout is where you should head next!